The Real Housewives of Melbourne: Spin-offs

+Judge Gina

 In September 2014, Real Housewives producer Matchbox Pictures announced that they were considering filming Real Housewives in a second location – namely Sydney or the Gold Coast.
 In addition, a Judge Judy-type show has been considered starring Real Housewives star Gina Liano, with a pilot episode filmed in December 2014.
 In September 2015, it was again reported that producer of the series, Matchbox Productions, was possibly searching for potential candidates for a The Real Housewives franchise to be based in Sydney, or the Gold Coast.
 On 27 February 2016 it was revealed that the producers were looking for potential cast mates in Brisbane.
 In June 2017, it was planned that Gina Liano would receive a Judge Judy style spin-off entitled "Judge Gina".
 The series was to contain 40 episodes of 30 minutes.
 This series didn't eventuate.

+The concept was later redeveloped into a podcast with ARN Media's iHeartPodcast Network Australia in July 2023.

+The Real Housewives of Brisbane

+In June 2023, it was revealed that a Brisbane set series of The Real Housewives had been cast.
+However, the series did not move forward in favour of Matchbox Pictures reviving The Real Housewives of Sydney for a second season.

+The Real Housewives Ultimate Girls Trip: Down Under

+In May 2025, an Australian spin-off of The Real Housewives Ultimate Girls Trip was revealed to be in development by Matchbox Pictures.
+The series is set to combine cast members from both The Real Housewives of Melbourne and The Real Housewives of Sydney franchises.